yonailo/spectrum-brisca/README.md

 There is a bug in my code, if the client connects and disconnects inmediately, it is not handled correctly.
 I should check for "disconn" message on the listening socket (#4) and if that happens I should %close it and re-listen again.

-In order to not block forever the server waiting for clients to play, a timeout has been implemented.
+The server polls the control socket for client's messages.
+A timeout has been implemented to not block the server indefinitely.
 If a client takes more than 30 seconds to send something, the server will abort both connections and it will start over, resetting the game.
-The 30 seconds starts to count at the end of the round, so even if you don't press ENTER to continue to the next round, the countdown is running, and you have to wait for the drawing of cards, so maybe this timeout should be increased.
+The 30 seconds begin to count at the end of the round, so even if you don't press ENTER to continue to the next round, the countdown is running, and you will have to spend some time waiting for the drawing of the new card, so maybe this timeout should be increased.
 In any case you are warned : do not hesitate for long to play, otherwise the server will reset itself :)

 # How to run